 Murals

-Walking through the streets of Delia, one discovers an open-air art gallery that, brushstroke after brushstroke, tells on travertine panels placed on house facades the rural history and contemporary identity of the village.
+Delia is an open-air art gallery that tells, brushstroke after brushstroke - on walls, bastions, and travertine panels mounted on the façades of houses - the rural history and contemporary identity of the village.

 Murales